 On return of the baseline questionnaire and provision of written consent to participate, the fortnightly SMS text message data collection will begin.
 Text messages will be sent fortnightly until the point of sustained RTW (defined as return to any work for at least 4 consecutive weeks) or until the 6-month follow-up time-point is reached.
-Participants will be sent 2 questions (one about their general health and one asking about their RTW status, see section 4.5.2), non-responders will be sent a second message, reminding them to reply.
+Participants will be sent 2 questions (asking about their RTW status, see section 4.5.2), non-responders will be sent another message, reminding them to reply.
 Where participants in the intervention arm have not achieved sustained RTW by 6 months, they will be directed, by the VSW, towards state level support to manage their health and work and as such they will be signposted to the Jobcentre Plus for advice and if appropriate, on starting an application for Universal Credit.